Adriana Lima Sizzles In A Tiny String Bikini At The Beach In Miami

 Speaking to Insider in 2017, Adriana revealed that most of her workout routine is made up of boxing, while she also skips with a jump rope and lifts weights as well as attending classes such as Barry’s Bootcamp.

-Lima also revealed to the outlet that she works out every single day, saying, “I am at the gym every day.
+Lima also revealed to the outlet that she often works out at the gym, saying, “I am at the gym every day.
 Or if I’m not at the gym, I’m working out somewhere, like in my bedroom.”

 “I like to get in the gym, workout, and [feel that] my T-shirt is wet when I finish.
 That’s when I know had a workout,” she added.